 And here they show up in Design Manager 2.
 Magical!

 If it doesn’t work, you may have pasted the JSON in incorrectly.
 Check for syntax errors and try again.
+Viewing the FTP client’s command line may yield some error messages that will help you find the error.

 If you doubt whether the server will accept changes, make a small tweak to the module (like slightly changing the help text in an existing module) to see if it will work.
 Then you will know your FTP is working properly.

 As you can see from the before and after, you can paste in as many fields as you want at once.
-This method can save you a boatload of time and I hope it does!
+This method can save you a boatload of time and we hope it does!